asherbender/bayesian-linear-model/README.rst

-The bottom subplot shows the noisy sine data (black dots) and predictions from the model (solid red line), including a 95% confidence bound (dashed red line).
+The bottom subplot shows the noisy sine data (black dots) and predictions from the model (solid red line), including a 95% confidence bound (dashed red lines).
 The background intensity plot illustrates the posterior likelihood of data in the model.
 The model used in the bottom plot is the model recommended in the top plot.